 Agnostics and agnosticism

 The word ‘agnostic’ is one such word.
 It is, like the word ‘atheist’, a polysemous term.
 Like atheism, agnosticism is a set, and that set contains subsets.
 One of the most popular forms of agnosticism is that of T.H.
 Huxley (Draper, 2017; Philosophy Basics, nd).
 Huxley originally coined his version of agnosticism as an epistemic principle, something close to (but weaker than) evidentialism (Draper, 2017).
-Huxley’s principle was that ‘it is wrong to say that one knows or believes that a proposition is true with logically satisfactory evidence’ (Draper, 2017).
+Huxley’s principle was that ‘it is wrong to say that one knows or believes that a proposition is true without logically satisfactory evidence’ (Draper, 2017).
 Arguing that since neither atheism nor theism has supplied adequate evidence, then we ought to suspend judgement on the issue of the existence of God (Draper, 2017).

 The epistemic principle version of agnosticism can also be classified as ‘Strong Agnosticism’ (Philosophy Basics, nd).
 This subset also includes those who believe that the question of God’s existence is unknowable because we have no way to verify it beyond subjective experience (Philosophy Basics, nd).
 There is also ‘Weak Agnosticism’ (Philosophy Basics, nd).
 The person that falls into the category of Weak Agnosticism is the one that has entertained the proposition that God exists, but does not believe that it is either true or false that God exists (Walters, 2010; Lorkowski, 2013; Draper, 2017; Philosophy Basics, nd).
 In this sense of the term, agnosticism could be considered as describing a psychological state (Draper, 2017).